Advances in research, treatment and prevention of heart and kidney diseases

 Session 3.
 Interactive cases

-Chairs: Dr Julianne Mogford, Palliative Care Physician, Royal Trinity Hospice, London, and Professor Philip Kalra, Consultant Nephrologist, Salford Royal NHS Foundation Trust; Professor of Renal Medicine, University of Manchester
+Chairs: Dr Julianne Mogford, Palliative Care Physician, Royal Trinity Hospice, London, and Professor Philip Kalra, Consultant Nephrologist, Salford Royal Hospital, Northern Care Alliance NHS Foundation Trust; Professor of Renal Medicine, University of Manchester

 11:45 Caring for the patient with end-stage heart failure – a case study Dr Alexandra Abel, GP Registrar in Rehabilitation Medicine, and Honorary Lecturer, Hull York Medical School, Hull

-12:05 Immunoglobulin A (IgA) nephropathy Dr Kaitlin Mayne, Nephrology Registrar, Glasgow Renal & Transplant Unit, Queen Elizabeth University Hospital, Glasgow
+12:05 Immunoglobulin A (IgA) nephropathy Dr Kaitlin Mayne, Nephrology Registrar, Glasgow Renal and Transplant Unit, Queen Elizabeth University Hospital, Glasgow; Clinical Lecturer, University of Glasgow

 12.25 Discussion